 3. Annaidh, A. N., Bruyère, K., Destrade, M., Gilchrist, M. D., Maurini, C., Otténio, M., & Saccomandi, G. (2012).
 Automated estimation of collagen fibre dispersion in the dermis and its contribution to the anisotropic behaviour of skin.
 Annals of Biomedical Engineering, 40(8), 1666–1678. https://doi.org/10.1007/s10439-012-0542-3 [Publisher] [Pdf]

-Piezoelectric structure and vibration control
+Piezoelectric structures and vibration control

 1. Porfiri, M., Maurini, C., & Pouget, J. (2007).
 Identification of electromechanical modal parameters of linear piezoelectric structures.
 Smart Materials and Structures, 16(2), 323–331. https://doi.org/10.1088/0964-1726/16/2/010 [Publisher] [Pdf]